-In this article, we have everything you need to turn your site into a magnet for loads of organic traffic with pages that consistently rank at the top of search engine results.
+In this article, I have everything you need to turn your site into a magnet for loads of organic traffic with pages that consistently rank at the top of search engine results.

 But before we begin our WordPress SEO tutorial guide, let’s start with a quick introduction to what SEO is and why it’s important.

 What is SEO and why is it so Important?

 Search Engine Optimization, or SEO, is an online strategy for ranking high in search engine results and boosting organic traffic to a website.

 To achieve search engine optimization, your website and content must contain certain elements that Google and other search engines look for.

 Most people choose WordPress for opening their website because it’s touted as the most SEO-friendly CMS platform.
 WordPress’s code follows the latest SEO best practices.
 That makes it one of the most SEO-friendly places to build a website.

 That said, simply owning a WordPress site is not enough to rank you at the top of search results.